 1/ ‘Úirchill a’ Chreagáin’ [song air], 2/ ‘The Sweets of May’ [set dance, double jig time, 4/4], 3/ ‘The Curlews’, & 4/ ‘Splendid Isolation’ [reels, 4/4].

 (04) America: The most significant Irish emigration has been to the USA, peaking after the Great Famine.
 Persistence of Irish music there into the 1900s generated professionalism and a recording industry which fed back into early Irish radio after 1926 and into subsequent Traditional music revival in Ireland in the 1960s.
-First, a hornpipe, the title of which is throughly optimistic (O’Neill, 859), then a reel title which expresses the dream (513), a reel related to a centre of irish population (797), and one expressing longing for a partner who has left (586).
+First, a hornpipe, the title of which is throughly optimistic (from the Chicato O’Neill collection, No. 859), then a reel title which expresses the dream (No. 513), a reel related to a centre of irish population (No. 797), and one expressing longing for a partner who has left (N0.
+586).

 1/ ‘Off to California’ [hornpipe, 4/4], 2/ ‘The Green Fields of America’, 3/ ‘The Chicago’, & 4/ ‘My Love is in America’ [reels, 4/4].